NoLearnNoGrowth/NoLearnNoGrowth.github.io/_posts/2018-11-18-Karen and Coffee.markdown

 Input
 The first line of input contains three integers, n, k (1 ≤ k ≤ n ≤ 200000), and q (1 ≤ q ≤ 200000), the number of recipes, the minimum number of recipes a certain temperature must be recommended by to be admissible, and the number of questions Karen has, respectively.

 The next n lines describe the recipes.
-Specifically, the i-th line among these contains two integers li and ri (1 ≤ li ≤ ri ≤ 200000), describing that the i-th recipe suggests that the coffee be brewed between li and ri degrees, inclusive.
+Specifically, the i-th line among these contains two integers li and ri (1 ≤ l_i ≤ r_i ≤ 200000), describing that the i-th recipe suggests that the coffee be brewed between li and ri degrees, inclusive.

 The next q lines describe the questions.
 Each of these lines contains a and b, (1 ≤ a ≤ b ≤ 200000), describing that she wants to know the number of admissible integer temperatures between a and b degrees, inclusive.